GStreamer/gstreamer/markdown/design/latency.md

 To perform the needed latency corrections in the above scenarios, we must develop an algorithm to calculate a global latency for the pipeline.
-The algorithm must be extensible so that it can optimize the latency at runtime.
+This algorithm must be extensible, so that it can optimize the latency at runtime.
 It must also be possible to disable or tune the algorithm based on specific application needs (required minimal latency).